methnen/m-chart/readme.txt

 To contribute, report issues, or make feature requests use [Github](https://github.com/methnen/m-chart).

+**Note:** PHP version 5.3.6 or greater is required to run this plugin.

 == Installation ==

 1. Put the m-chart directory into your plugins directory